 Previous page: Reason

 Ethics - Rational Values

-"One does not live for the sake of being moral; one acts morally in order to make the most out of his life." - David Kelley
+In the words of David Kelley, "One does not live for the sake of being moral; one acts morally to make the most out of his life." - RoR: Forum.

+Previous page: Reason